 Most GP surgeries and hospitals have special diabetes clinics.
-Doctors, nurses, dieticians, specialists in foot care (chiropodists), specialists in eye health (optometrists), and other healthcare workers all play a role in giving advice and checking on progress.
+Doctors, nurses, dieticians, specialists in foot care (podiatrists - previously called chiropodists), specialists in eye health (optometrists), and other healthcare workers all play a role in giving advice and checking on progress.
 Regular checks may include:

-- Checking levels of blood glucose, HbA1c, cholesterol and blood pressure. - Ongoing advice on diet and lifestyle. - Checking for early signs of complications; for example: - Eye checks to detect problems with the retina (a possible complication of diabetes) which can often be prevented from getting worse.
-Increased pressure in the eye (glaucoma) is also more common in people with diabetes, and can usually be treated. - Urine tests these include testing for protein in the urine, which may indicate early kidney problems. - Foot checks to help to prevent foot ulcers. - Blood tests these include checks on kidney function, and other general tests.
+- Checking levels of blood sugar (glucose), HbA1c, cholesterol and blood pressure. - · Ongoing advice on diet and lifestyle. - Checking for early signs of complications for example: - Eye checks to detect problems with the retina (a possible complication of diabetes) which can often be prevented from becoming worse.
+Increased pressure in the eye (glaucoma) is also more common in people with diabetes, and can usually be treated.
+See separate leaflet called Diabetic Retinopathy. - Urine tests these include testing for protein in the urine, which may indicate early kidney problems.
+See separate leaflet called Diabetic Kidney Disease. - Foot checks to help to prevent foot ulcers.
+See separate leaflet called Diabetes, Foot Care and Foot Ulcers. - Tests for the sensation in your legs to detect early nerve damage.
+See separate leaflets called Diabetic Neuropathy and Diabetic Amyotrophy. - Blood tests these include checks on kidney function, and other general tests.
 They also include checks for some autoimmune diseases which are more common in people with diabetes.
 For example, coeliac disease and thyroid disorders are more common than average in people with type 1 diabetes.

-It is important to have regular checks, as some complications, particularly if detected early, can be treated or prevented from getting worse.
+It is important to have regular checks, as some complications, particularly if detected early, can be treated or prevented from becoming worse.